-On episode 63 of the CCO Buzz, Compliance Consultant Adam Stutz joins us to talk about the importance of cybersecurity training for employees as we begin the new year.
+On episode 63 of the CCO Buzz, we discuss the importance of cybersecurity training for employees as we begin the new year.

 CCO Buzz: Hello and welcome back to the CCO Buzz!
 We hope you enjoyed the holiday season and have had some time to relax with family and friends.
-For this episode Compliance Consultant Adam Stutz is here to give us his expert advice on cybersecurity training, which is important as we enter into the new year.
+For this episode, Compliance Consultant is here to give us his expert advice on cybersecurity training, which is important as we enter into the new year.
 We hope you enjoy the episode!

 At a minimum, cybersecurity training should encompass some key components: